ScooloV/bbpedia/docs/death_zone/match_events.md

 bounces into this square it will bounce again.
-In addition, the squares adjacent to the barrel are ablaze, and any attempt to pick up the ball within one of those squares suffers an additional -1 modifierr.
+In addition, the squares adjacent to the barrel are ablaze, and any attempt to pick up the ball within one of those squares suffers an additional -1 modifier.
 If a player ends their activation standing within one of those squares, roll a D6.
 If the result is higher than that player's Strength characteristic, they are immediately Knocked Down.